Contact us for Reservation

 初代のひ孫・栗栖 純一

-The great-grandson of the first owner, Junichi Kurisu, joins the restaurant.
+The great-grandson of the founder, Junichi Kurisu, joind the restaurant.

-He devotes himself to further develop the cuisine of Honke Tankuma by incorporating the idea of "Chakaiseki" (Tea ceremony dishes) into the "monmo" Kyoto cuisine that has been passed down from the first generation.
+He is devoting himself to further develop the cuisine of Honke Tankuma by incorporating the idea of "Chakaiseki cuisine" (Tea ceremony dishes) into the "Monmo" Kyoto cuisine that has been passed down from the founder.

 2010